strimzi/kafka-access-operator/README.md

 Strimzi Access Operator containers are signed using the [`cosign` tool](https://github.com/sigstore/cosign).
 Strimzi currently does not use the keyless signing and the transparency log.
-To verify the container, you can copy the following public key into a file:
+To verify the authenticity of the container, you can copy the following Strimzi public key into a file:

 ```
 -----BEGIN PUBLIC KEY-----